Jackal Protocol (JKL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Jackal Protocol Historical Price

-According to the latest data gathered on Jackal Protocol live price page, the current price of Jackal Protocol is 0.073244USD.
-The circulating supply of Jackal Protocol(JKL) is 118.43M JKL , giving it a market capitalization of $8.67M.
+According to the latest data gathered on Jackal Protocol live price page, the current price of Jackal Protocol is 0.077727USD.
+The circulating supply of Jackal Protocol(JKL) is 118.43M JKL , giving it a market capitalization of $9.21M.

 The Jackal Protocol Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of JKL based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.